 - You should have a X.509 cert, signed by the custom party CA, in PEM format, with matching private and public keys.

 - If your custom cert is issued by an intermediate CA, the CA bundle needs to contain a complete chain, including the applicable root CA.

 - The keys and certs used in this procedure must be in PEM format.

-- Click Classification, and in the PE Infrastructure group, select the PE Console group.
+- In the console, click Node groups, and in the PE Infrastructure group, select the PE Console group.

-You should now be able to navigate to your console and see the custom certificate in your browser.
+You can navigate to your console and see the custom certificate in your browser.